 GREAT OCEAN ROAD

-The Great Ocean Road is one of Australia's gems, and it's not hard to see why when going to distance in a classic Kombi!
+The Great Ocean Road is one of Australia's gems, and it's not hard to see why when going the distance in a classic Kombi!

-I joined my boyfriend half way through his holiday in Queenstown last year.
-He was over snowboarding with mates and I'm a little unsteadytredding through through sand - let alone snow.
+I joined my BF half way through his holiday in Queenstown last year.
+He was over snowboarding with mates and I'm a little unsteady treading through sand.
+Let alone snow.